Learning objective

 1. Students share and compare their T-charts in small groups or in pairs.
 Promote discussion about common features, realism of concepts, accuracy, etc.

-1. How would you discuss contraception options with your partner?
+How would someone discuss contraception options or way to prevent STIs with their partner?

 Have a question?